froehners/twenty23/src/content/post/outreach-hub.md

     - The worst part of conducting outreach is the monotony (lots of ringing with no answers)
     - Often new OSs are more successful than more experienced ones, but it takes time to learn the system and the script
 - **OSs need to have energy and enthusiasm when they talk to members**
->“I think her overwhelming positive attitude made me just actually join before I could get off the phone with her because she was just too nice.
-And you wouldn't want to be mean to her.”
+>I think her overwhelming positive attitude made me just actually join before I could get off the phone with her because she was just too nice.
+And you wouldn't want to be mean to her.
 *- Recently consented member*

 ## OS Leads and Stakeholder Interviews